George Washington University Law School J.D., With Honors, 2002

 Christopher R. Pantel

-(California State Bar No. 256569) is a litigator with fifteen years of experience in complex commercial litigation, class actions, contract and business disputes, internal investigations, consumer rights, and wage and hour law.
+(California State Bar No. 256569) is a litigator with seventeen years of experience in complex commercial litigation, class actions, contract and business disputes, internal investigations, consumer rights, and wage and hour law.

 Mr. Pantel began his career in the Complex Litigation and Business Fraud practice group at Cadwalader, Wickersham & Taft LLP.
 Mr. Pantel worked on high-profile matters for multiple corporate entities, including Enron and WorldCom, and he served with the Independent Monitor overseeing AOL’s Deferred Prosecution Agreement between 2005 and 2006.
 He also investigated an Oil-for-Food matter in Europe.